ivadomed/ivadomed/docs/source/configuration_file.rst

        "required": "true",
        "type": "dict",
        "$$description": [
-           "Define the default model (``Unet``) and mandatory parameters that are common to all\n", "available :ref:`architectures`.
-For custom architectures (see below), the default\n", "parameters are merged with the parameters that are specific to the tailored architecture."
+           "Define the default model (``Unet``) and mandatory parameters that are common to all available :ref:`architectures`.\n", "For custom architectures (see below), the default parameters are merged with the parameters that are specific\n", "to the tailored architecture."
        ],
        "options": {
            "name": {